alemicheli/pyndex/README.md

 ## License
 The software is distributed under GNU General Public License v3.0.

 ## Documentation
 The official documentation is hosted on readthedocs link.
 ## Getting Help
+For any usage or installation questions, please get in touch with Alessandro Micheli at am1118@ic.ac.uk .